IQSS/dataverse/doc/sphinx-guides/source/container/dev-usage.rst

        .. image:: img/intellij-payara-plugin-install.png

 #.
-Configure a connection to the application server:
+Configure a connection to Payara:

    .. tabs::
      .. group-tab:: Netbeans

-        Unzip Payara to ``/usr/local/payara6`` as explained in :ref:`install-payara-dev`.

         Launch Netbeans and click "Tools" and then "Servers".
-Click "Add Server" and select "Payara Server" and set the installation location to ``/usr/local/payara6``.
+Click "Add Server" and select "Payara Server" and set the installation location to ``/usr/local/payara6`` (or wherever you unzipped Payara).
+Choose "Remote Domain".
 Use the settings in the screenshot below.
 Most of the defaults are fine.

-        Under "Common", the password should be "admin".
+        Under "Common", the username and password should be "admin".
 Make sure "Enable Hot Deploy" is checked.

         .. image:: img/netbeans-servers-common.png